influxdata/influxdb1-client/README.md

 ## Usage
 To import into your Go project, run the following command in your terminal:
 `go get github.com/influxdata/influxdb1-client/v2`

-<br />Then, in your import declaration section of your Go file, paste the following:
+Then, in your import declaration section of your Go file, paste the following:
 `import "github.com/influxdata/influxdb1-client/v2"`

 ## Example